Skip Navigation

 Join our dynamic team and make a meaningful impact on the lives of veterans facing significant employment challenges!
 We are seeking a dedicated and compassionate Case Manager to provide top-notch support and assistance to veterans in their journey toward successful employment.
 This is your opportunity to play a crucial role in helping veterans overcome obstacles and achieve their career goals.

-This position is located at the Wichita Workforce Center.
+The position is located at the Dodge City, Great Bend or Hays Workforce Center.

 Job Responsibilities may include but are not limited to the following: